Jefferson National Expansion Memorial

 Excavation finally began at the site in 1961 and Saarinen died shortly after.
 The first stainless steel triangles didn't arrive until February 1963.
 The arch was finished in October 1965 and dedicated in May 1968.

 The Old Courthouse is generally open from 8 am to 5 pm with extended hours in the summer.
 The Gateway Arch is generally open from 9 am to 6 pm with extended hours in the summer.
 Everything indoors is closed on Thanksgiving, Christmas and New Year's Days but the grounds are always open.
 This is a day-use only park.
-Visitors 16 and over pay a $3 per person entry fee, 15 and younger get in free.
+Visitors 16 and over pay a $3 (subject to change) per person entry fee, 15 and younger get in free.
 There are other fees for the tram to the top of the Arch and for sightseeing cruises on the Mississippi River.

 Staff at Jefferson National Expansion Memorial manage the Ulysses S. Grant National Historic Site.

 Spring on the grounds of the Gateway Arch

 Photos and map courtesy of the National Park Service